Brown Irish Soda Bread

 Isn’t that the best, Calleigh?
 I love dipping bread in soup!

 Growing up in a city with a lot of Irish pubs, the best thing about March is there is always ample soda bread to get.
-I have always loved soda bread and yours looks absolutely fantastic.
+I have always loved soda bread and yours was absolutely fantastic.

 Thanks so much Mireille!
 I adore Irish Pubs!!!